 We already wrote about naming rules in the Qualification step (in short: don't give your product a name that might bring confusion with the Sigfox name).

-Likewise, we ask you that you do not use Sigfox's name or its butterfly logo in your product (design, casing, manual, box, etc.).
+Likewise, we ask you that you do not use Sigfox's name or its butterfly logo for your product (design, casing, manual, box, etc.).

-The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified module or Sigfox Verified reference design certification program.
+The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified modular design (module or dev solution) certification.

-This means that the product must first pass the conducted test before it can display the logo.
+This means that the product must first obtain the Sigfox Verified certification before it can display the logo.

-The “Sigfox Ready” label is dedicated to Sigfox partner products that meet the requirements of the Sigfox Ready certification program.
-The product must pass the conducted tests and radiated tests, or radiated tests only.
+The “Sigfox Ready” label is dedicated to Sigfox partner products that meet the requirements of the Sigfox Ready certification.

 The "Sigfox Ready" label is also dedicated to web platforms that meet the requirement of the Sigfox PaaS program.